Search by Search ID or Tag or use the Advanced Search

 "And will you take my name even if you wind up making more money than I do?"

-Tags:relationship, relationships, marriage, marriages, married life, couple, couples, husband, husbands, wife, wives, spouse, spouses, dating, partner, partners, boyfriend, boyfriends, girlfriend, girlfriends, marriage proposal, marriage proposals, proposing, proposal, proposals, engaged, fiance, fiances, fiancee, fiancees, last name, last names, surname, surnames, family name, family names, breadwinner, breadwinners, money, finances, career woman, career women, working woman, working women, businesswoman, businesswomen, modern life
+Tags:relationship, relationships, marriage, marriages, married life, couple, couples, husband, husbands, wife, wives, spouse, spouses, dating, partner, partners, boyfriend, boyfriends, girlfriends, marriage proposals, proposing, proposal, proposals, engaged, fiance, fiances, fiancee, fiancees, last name, last names, surname, surnames, family name, family names, breadwinner, breadwinners, money, finances, career woman, career women, working woman, working women, businesswoman, businesswomen, modern life

 "Will you be keeping your own name or rebranding?"